guilhermebkel/gbkel-about/learning-notes/o-jeito-peter-lynch-de-investir.md

 > - How much stock options are owned by financial institutions?

 10. Now it is time to understand the stock option reports.
+> Try to see if the brand is reaching thrive by comparing the following numbers:
+> - Current Assets (if increasing, it is good because the brand is being able to save money).
+> - Long-term Liabilities (if is decreasing while the above is increasing, it means the debt is decreasing at all).
+>
+> If you subtract the two numbers above you'll get the **Current Balance**, and if it is positive, it means that the brand is able to thrive even if it happens a tragedy).
+>
+> If the **Short-term debt** is lower than the current assets, we don't need to rely on it since the brand can quit it when needed.
+>
+> Give a look at the **Finance resume of the last 10 years**, if the brand is creating less stock options, it means it is buying its own stock options, that is another good stuff.
+>
+> If we divide the **Current Balance** by the **Stock Options Count** we'll get how much money the brand has in balance for each stock option.

+11. Then, we can give a look in some important numbers.
+> **1. The Selling Percentage:** Take a loot on how many percentage a brand product represents on its total selling percentage, in order to get insights about things that this product use from another brand that is good to invest in.
+>
+> **2. The P/L Relation:** Usually if per example a brand has a P/L of 15, you'd expect the brand grows by 15% per year.
+Then, if the P/L is lower than the percentage the brand is growing per year, it possibly means your making a good buy else, a bad one.
+A good calculation to do is: Get the growing percentage in long-term, add the percentage returned by dividends and divided all of it by the P/L. Ex: A brand that grows 12% per year, returns 3% by dividends per year and has a P/L of 10, has a calculated value of 3 (lower than 1 is bad, 1.5 is a good one, but we are trying to seek a 2 or more value).
+>
+> **3. The Balance Management:** Usually when you're buying a stock option, you get it by its price minus the price provided by **Current Balance** divided by the **Stock Options Count** number (it looks like a discount on the stock option price).
+Usually if you give a look in the profit given by another brands that helps the one you're trying o invest on, you'll recognize that you're getting more than a single brand when buying some stock options.
+>
+> **4. The Debt Factor:** **Debt x Current Balance** is a good number to take a look at.
+Usually a balance of **25% of debt** and **75% of current balance** represents something good.
+>
+> **5. The Dividends:** Usually when a brand pay dividends, it helps to not make the stock options price to decrease and represents the brand is thriving (these are good reasons).
+Usually the best dividend providers are the electricity and telephone ones.
+Last but not least, the best dividend providers are the ones with good history (they pay dividends even that are tragedies happening).
+>
+> **6. The Book Value:** Usually people buy stock options by the price provided on the home brokers, but, the most important thing to take a look at, is the **Real Price** of the stock options, buy looking at its **Passive Balance, Discount by Current Balance, Hidden Assets, etc**.
+>
+> **7. The Hidden Assets:** Some good brands usually has hidden assets, per example **Real States, Being the one able to do something, etc**, what represents a advantage on the stock option real price.
+>
+> **8. The Cash Flow:** The cash flow is the amount of money a brand makes with its own business.
+Generally it is good when that amount of money is greater than the one it looses to invest on your own to retrieve this amount of money.